facile-it/facile-it.github.io/content/blog/eng/nest-js-graceful-shutdown.md

 This counter allows the Custom Transporter to wait for all handlers before closing Rabbit Channel and Connection.

-At the server closing (when the `close` method will be invoked):
+When the server is closing (when the `close` method is invoked):

-- At first, the Server cancels the RabbitMQ consumer associated with Channel.
+1. At first, the Server cancels the RabbitMQ consumer associated with Channel.
 In this way, the server will not receive any new messages present in the queue.
-- The `close` method waiting for the handler counter will be 0 (nothing in execution) or a timeout happens.
+2. The `close` method waits for the handler counter to be 0 (nothing in execution) or a timeout occurs.
-- At this point, the method closes the RabbitMQ channel and connection using the base implementation.
+3. At this point, the method closes the RabbitMQ channel and connection using the base implementation.
-- In the end, the application could exit gracefully.
+4. In the end, the application can exit gracefully.

 ```typescript
 async close(): Promise<void> {